Eneko Bóveda: Return to Athletic

 Bóveda returned to Athletic on 1 July 2015, after refusing to renew his contract.
 The following month, he featured in both legs of the Supercopa de España in which his team defeated FC Barcelona.
 He started infrequently in his first and second seasons but was a useful squad member, providing cover both at full-back and in the centre of the defence.

 On 17 January 2018, still only appearing occasionally and with his contract running out at the end of the campaign, it was announced that Bóveda would not receive an extension.

 Deportivo

 On 22 January 2018, Bóveda signed for fellow top-tier club Deportivo de La Coruña, agreeing a deal with the Galicians until summer 2020 and leaving his native Basque Country for the first time in his career.
 He suffered two relegations in only three years.

+Bóveda retired in June 2022 aged 33, after a stint in the Cypriot First Division with Olympiakos Nicosia.
+Four months later, he returned to Athletic Bilbao to work as a scout.

 International career

 Bóveda never earned any caps for Spain at any level.
 He did feature for the unofficial Basque Country regional team.